hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 #### What Ef Core does

 * LINQ is translated into SQL
-* Tracking snapshopts are created - holding original values
 *  DetectChanges works out what has changed
 * Transaction is started - all or nothing is saved
 * SQL command is executed
+* No tracking snapshot is created in this instance - so this is readonly - more on this next time.

 ---